HortonworksUniversity/Security_Labs/README.md

 - This shows how you can interact with Hadoop components on kerberized cluster and use Ranger to manage authorization policies and audits

-- At this point your Silk/Banana audit dashboard should show audit data from multiple Hadoop components e.g. http://54.68.246.157:6083/solr/banana/index.html#/dashboard
+- **TODO: fix for 2.5.
+Skip for now** At this point your Silk/Banana audit dashboard should show audit data from multiple Hadoop components e.g. http://54.68.246.157:6083/solr/banana/index.html#/dashboard

 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-audit-banana.png)